Key Takeaways

 Their PPC-focused comparison page features a clear, benefit-oriented table (especially highlighting the free plan).

 This dual approach captures both short-term PPC traffic and long-term organic SEO potential.
+It's a strong template for analyzing competitor landing pages and adapting the structure to your own brand.

 Webflow